AISI 1035 Carbon Steel

-C1035 is a medium carbon, medium tensile steel supplied as forged or normalized.
-This steel shows good strength, toughness and wear resistance.
+C1035 is a medium carbon, medium tensile steel supplied as-forged or normalized.
+This steel shows reasonable strength, toughness and wear resistance.

 This grade of steel is used for forged parts where the strength and toughness of the material are appropriate.
 C1035 may be used for the manufacture of links and couplings, gears, forged shafts and axles.
 It may also be used for the production, by open die forging, of such diverse parts as a 4,000 lb hub for a mining shovel.

 C1035 may be forged from 2200ºF (1205ºC) down to 1650ºF (900ºC.)
 The actual forging and finishing temperatures will depend on a number of factors, including overall reduction during forging and complexity of part being forged.
 Experience alone will determine near exact values for these two parameters.

 Full annealing of small C1035 forgings is carried out from 1550-1625ºF (840-890ºC) followed by furnace cooling at 50ºF (28ºC) per hour, to 1200ºF (650ºC) soaking and air cooling.